Meadowsweet Metfield , Suffolk Reference SWEET

 Off street parking is available for up to 4 cars at the front of the cottage.

 A welcome pack is provided as well as bed linen and towels.
-Logs are also provided for the log burner between November and March.
+A starter pack of logs are also provided for the log burner between November and March.

 There is a travel cot at the cottage.